calabash/calabash-ios/calabash-cucumber/README_YARDOC.md

 ```
 # @!visibility private
-# raises an error by raising a exception and conditionally takes a
+# raises an error by raising an error and conditionally takes a
 # screenshot based on the value of +screenshot_on_error+.
 # ...
 def handle_error_with_options(ex, timeout_message, screenshot_on_error)